Dubai taxi fares to start at Dh20 in some areas on New Year's Eve

 The Hatta Honey Festival saw many local farmers showcasing their honey straight from their farms

-Taxis in and around locations where fireworks displays are scheduled will have a flag down rate set at Dh20, Dubai's Roads and Transport Authority (RTA) announced on Friday.
+Taxi fares in and around locations in Dubai where thre are fireworks displays will go up, with the introduction of a new flag down rate set at Dh20, the Roads and Transport Authority (RTA) announced on Friday.

-Dynamic fares - up to two times the original prices - will be applicable on Hala Taxi services during the New Year's Eve night.
+Dynamic fares – up to two times the original prices – will be applicable on Hala Taxi services on New Year's Eve.
 These fares will be in place from 6pm on Sunday, December 31, to 6am the following day at the fireworks locations.

 ALSO READ: